Concepts and Fundamentals

 TLS/SSL: Transport Layer Security / Secure Socket Layer

-Public and Private Keys: A public key is like a lock.
-A private key is like a key to that lock.
+Public and Private Keys: A public key works like a lock, while a private key serves as the corresponding key.

-Public and private keys operate exactly the same.
-You can send a public key to anyone.
-They encrypt a message with it.
-Only the holder of the private key can decrypted that message.
-As long as the private key is kept secret, the public key is useless for decoding messages it creates.
+Public and private keys work the same way.
+You can share a public key widely.
+Recipients encrypt messages with this key, but only the private key holder can decrypt these communications.
+As long as the private key remains confidential, the public key cannot be used to decode the encrypted messages it creates.

-Certificates: Certificates contain public and private keys, and are signed by a trusted third party.
+Certificates: Certificates contain public and private keys, authenticated by trusted certification authorities.

-Frame.io’s certificates are signed by the Amazon Root CA 1 certificate authority.
-These certificates are available via various resources such as the Certifi library (which itself is used by Mozilla and the Python Requests library).
+Frame.io's certificates are validated by the Amazon Root CA 1 certificate authority.
+These certificates are available through various resources, including the Certifi library (used by Mozilla and the Python Requests library).

-Here is a link to the Certifi github repo and certificate PEM bundle which we recommend using to validate HTTPS requests to api.frame.io.
+For implementation, we recommend the Certifi GitHub repository and certificate PEM bundle to validate HTTPS requests to api.frame.io.

-Client: A client is an application that is asking the server for information or sending new information for it to store.
-When implementing the C2C API, you will be building a C2C client.
+Client: A client application requests information from or sends data to a server.
+When implementing the C2C API, you'll be developing a C2C client.

 HTTP/S: Hypertext Transfer Protocol / Secure

-HTTP/S is a protocol used in the application layer for the TCP/IP model.
-The only difference in HTTP vs HTTPS is the security.
-HTTPS implements TLS/SSL verification into the network request.
+HTTP/S operates within the application layer of the TCP/IP model.
+The difference between HTTP and HTTPS is security—HTTPS incorporates TLS/SSL verification into network communications.

-RESTful API: REST stands for REpresentational State Transfer, and is a design philospphy for crafting API's based on HTTP requests and responses.
+RESTful API: REST (Representational State Transfer) is a design methodology for developing APIs based on HTTP request-response patterns.

 JSON: JavaScript Object Notation.

-Amazon Web Services (AWS): AWS is a service for building web applications in the Cloud!
-At Frame.io we use AWS to store our media.
-When uploading media, you will interact directly with AWS's Simple Storage Service to hand your data to Frame.io
+Amazon Web Services (AWS): AWS provides cloud-based application development services.
+Frame.io uses AWS for media storage.
+When uploading content, you'll interact directly with AWS's Simple Storage Service to transfer your data to Frame.io.

 • URLs